tModLoader/tModLoader/PortingNotes_1.4.5.md

 - ItemSlot has new flip parameter, what is it used for?
 PreDrawInInventory needs flip parameter. (and itemFade parameter?
 And secondColor?)
 - "// Sound is played on animation start #ItemTimeOnAllClients" comments around "SoundEngine.PlaySound(item6.UseSound" in MessageBuffer's `ShotAnimationAndSound` code.
 ShotAnimationAndSound was renamed, we might need to verify that this is still fixed in tmod.
 - ApplyDifficultyAndPlayerScaling needs to be revisited.
+- Need to restore rejected PopupText.rare patch logic in Item.GetPopupRarityColor
+- Add 26 to TileID.Sets.AvoidedByMeteorLanding
+- Check for ` = new Tile();` not gated by null checks.
+These will all throw exception.
+Change to `Tile.Clear(TileDataType.All);`
+- WorldGen.StopWaterfallAmbienceAudio might be a better place for some existing patches.
+Need to verify save and quit stopping waterfall sounds properly.
+- TileLoader.DropCritterChance could be updated with LuckyClover chance.
+Also Lavafly/HellButterfly chance
+- TileID.Sets.SpreadsCrimson added.
+Need docs and possibly adjust biome spread logic.
+SpreadsHallow

 # New Fields that might need more documentation